John David And Abbie Duggar Dish About Their Frosty Honeymoon In Finland

 — Us Weekly (@usweekly) February 27, 2019

 That made Abbie giggle.
-They sealed it with a kiss as the camera rolled on.
+They sealed it with a kiss as the camera rolled.
 John thanked fans at the end of the honeymoon video for supporting their family throughout the years.
 Many Duggar fans have watched them since the 19 Kids and Counting days.
 Now half the kids have grown and are having children of their own, and they are still on the air.
-He also mentioned that he is excited for the journey ahead with his new life with Abbie.
+He also mentioned that he is excited for the journey ahead with Abbie.

 The new season of Counting On has shown John David proposing to Abbie in the airplane hangar in Oklahoma.
 There is more ahead as the twosome will be gearing up for their big day, including wedding dress shopping and figuring out the unique venue location for the reception.